Technological University of Pereira: Postgraduate

 The school offers Ph.D. and Masters programmes in many specialties.

 Accreditation

-The University Pereira Technology has received the High Quality Accreditation by Resolution No. 2550 dated June 30, 2005.
+The Technological University of Pereira has received the High Quality Accreditation by Resolution No. 2550 dated June 30, 2005.
 Bureau Veritas Certification has awarded certificates in management (ISO 9001: 2000) and governance in administrative processes that support the teaching, research and extension (NTC GP 1000: 2000).
 The Superintendency of Industry and Commerce gave the university an accreditation as a certification body to allow them to issue patent stamps.